 Pruned kumquat trees

-For the best luck, a tree should have many fruits of similar size (both ripe and green) and big, shiny green leaves.
+For the best luck, the Vietnamese search for a tree with many fruits of similar size (both ripe and green) and big, shiny green leaves.
 The more fruit on the tree, the more luck for the family.
-Trees are carefully selected and prominently display in living rooms during Vietnamese Tet.
+In accordance with Tet tradition, trees are carefully selected and prominently displayed in businesses and homes during the holiday.

-Businesses will typically place the shrubs at the front door where they are in clear view of the street.
+Most businesses, in fact, place the shrubs at their entrance in clear view of the street.

 Kumquat tree fruits

-Tradition holds that the kumquat tree represents many generations.
-The fruits are the grandparents, flowers are parents, buds symbolize children and new green leaves represent grandchildren.
+As with the Tet flowers, all parts of the kumquat tree are significant.
+In this instance, they represent successive generations.
+As a rule, the fruits are the grandparents, flowers are parents, buds symbolize children and new green leaves represent grandchildren.
 This makes the choice of the tree exceptionally important.

-Of course, there are many other flowers that figure in the festivities, each with their own special meaning.
-Among them are the marigolds (symbols of longevity), cockscombs, orchids and chrysanthemums, which are broadly referred to as the yellow daisy.
+Of course, there are many other flowers that figure in Vietnamese Tet traditions, each with its own special meaning.
+Among them are marigolds (symbols of longevity), and cockscombs, orchids and chrysanthemums, the latter of which are broadly referred to as yellow daisies.

 Yellow chrysanthemum in a vase at a Buddhist temple in Ho Chi Minh

-Pots of these bright yellow flowers can be seen all over the city, in front of homes, businesses and in temples and pagodas.
-Symbol of life, these flowers are believed to bring equilibrium to the household.
+During the holiday, pots of these bright yellow Tet flowers can be found in homes, businesses, temples and pagodas all over the city.
+Symbol of life, chrysanthemums are believed to bring equilibrium to the household.